Socialsuite

 • Tone: Professional, data-driven

-I mapped each audience's journey separately — understanding that a nonprofit program director and a Fortune 500 sustainability officer have completely different pain points, vocabularies, and trust signals.
+I mapped each audience's journey separately — a nonprofit program director and a Fortune 500 sustainability officer have completely different pain points, vocabularies, and trust signals.
+This shaped everything downstream: navigation structure, content hierarchy, imagery, and CTA placement.

 Early Exploration

 Before any visual design, I focused on content strategy and page structure.
-Working with the Socialsuite team, I created wireframes to map out user flows and content hierarchy — ensuring we solved the structural problems before layering on brand.
+I wireframed the core templates with the Socialsuite team to map user flows and content hierarchy — solving the structural problems before layering on brand.

 Socialsuite homepage wireframe showing content hierarchy and user pathways